-2.3.2 Subdistrict Members that divert groundwater from the underlying Confined Aquifer presently operate pursuant to well permits and/or decrees recognized under Colorado law.
-If the Subdistrict is unable to achieve its goals as described above, the State of Colorado may take administrative action in compliance with its Rules and Regulations.

-2.3.3 The overall objective of the Plan is to provide a water management alternative to individual plans for augmentation or state-imposed regulations that limit the use of wells within the Subdistrict; that is a system of self-regulation using economic-based incentives that promote responsible groundwater use and management and ensures protection of senior surface water rights.
+- 2.3.2 Subdistrict Members that divert groundwater from the underlying Confined Aquifer presently operate pursuant to well permits and/or decrees recognized under Colorado law.
+If the Subdistrict is unable to achieve its goals as described above, the State of Colorado, through its administrative rules and regulations, may impose limitations on the diversion of groundwater, including complete curtailment of withdrawal of groundwater through Subdistrict Wells. - 2.3.3 The overall objective of the Plan is to provide a water management alternative to individual plans for augmentation or state-imposed regulations that limit the use of wells within the Subdistrict; that is a system of self-regulation using economic-based incentives that promote responsible groundwater use and management and ensures protection of senior surface water rights.
 The operation of this Plan will comply with the applicable requirements of Senate Bill 04-222, codified at section 37-92-501(4), C.R.S and any future amendments to this legislation.